fairlearn/fairlearn/docs/user_guide/fairness_in_machine_learning.rst

 In the algorithmic framework, for example, input variables may contain previous criminal history, statements taken by the accused, witnesses and police officers.
 Labels (outcome) include recommendations by the algorithm on an appropriate course of action based on a computed risk score.
+Model is limited in assessing fairness out outcome.

 The data framework could attempt to reduce unfairness by studying socio-economic information regarding the accused, their upbringing and how it relates to their